 Hep A’s big, bad brother Hepatitis B is found in similar regions, plus the Middle East and some Pacific Islands, and can lead to a whole heap of liver damage, cirrhosis of the liver and liver cancer.
 Fortunately, it’s also harder to catch, as it’s usually transmitted only via blood, shared needles and body fluids.
 You have to plan ahead if you’re traveling to a Hepatitis B risk area because vaccinations must start over six months before you travel.
 And this one can kill you.

-This is one of the trickiest diseases to deal with as a traveler, because most of the medication needs be taken both before, during and after your trip, and some of it can have some unpleasant side effects.
-These days malaria is found in at least a hundred countries – the Center for Disease Control has quite a handy risk map to check your destination.
+This is one of the trickiest diseases (and one of the most common travel illnesses) to deal with while traveling abroad.
+Most of the medication needs to be taken before, during, and after your trip, and some of it can have unpleasant side effects.
+These days, malaria is found in at least a hundred countries — the Center for Disease Control has quite a handy risk map to check your destination.

 You can catch malaria from a mosquito bite, so covering up against these nasties is a must along with taking medication.
 Symptoms including a fever and something similar to the flu; it’s not usually fatal, but it can be.
 Scientists are still working on a vaccine against malaria, and that’s something that would be a big benefit to travels if they figured it out successfully.

-Another mosquito-borne nasty is yellow fever, mostly found in the tropical parts of South America and Sub-Saharan Africa.
+Another mosquito-borne nasty is yellow fever.
+It’s among the most common travel illnesses, mostly found in the tropical parts of South America and Sub-Saharan Africa.

 Victims usually end up with jaundice, hence “yellow” fever.
 But while yellow fever can also kill you, it’s easier to prevent because the vaccination is nearly always effective, and only needs to be administered a couple of weeks before you travel.

 Fortunately, reducing your risk of contracting HIV as a traveler is mostly a matter of common sense and taking care.
-Avoid casual sex, use your own, high quality condoms if you do have sex with someone you meet, don’t share needles or syringes or get a tattoo or piercing.
+Avoid casual sex, use your own, high-quality condoms if you have sex with someone you meet, don’t share needles or syringes or get a tattoo or piercing.
 Common sense, right?